Presented on November 7, 2013

 But it’s still a best practice before and after.
 So, we have to say it’s “Busted.”
 It’s not really that much of a game-changer from what we’re seeing right now.

 And, finally, what SEO myths webinar would be complete without talking about the most overused myth of all, “SEO is dead.”
 Which I think is funny, because I run an SEO agency and we’re doing just fine, if it’s so dead.
 So, SEO is dead.

 Well, it’s not really dead.
 It just changes.
 And if you’re in SEO, you have to know that it’s constantly going to change.
 The only constant in SEO is change.
-In fact, I was telling someone the other day how here at Search Mojo, every day, we have a 15- minute news update that I give to the whole staff about all the changes that have happened in the last 24 hours.
+In fact, I was telling someone the other day how here at Marketing Mojo, every day, we have a 15- minute news update that I give to the whole staff about all the changes that have happened in the last 24 hours.
 It’s crazy.
 That’s how much it changes.

 And just this year, there’s been a lot of change around things like inbound links.
 We talk about press releases and the spammy sites and Penguin and so forth and all of those affecting SEO.
 So, really, what we’re seeing now is a much more greater emphasis on content.
 Like we mentioned with author rank, we think that may come, but it’s not here yet.
 But you see Google putting a lot of effort around things like authorship around content and trying to understand who authorities are in different ways.

 And then, a greater emphasis on social.
 Tad said there’s a lot of correlation there and there’s a lot of impact with Google+ so far from a personalization perspective.
 But what’s the future hole with that?
 I can tell you in having attended Matt Cutts’ keynote at Pubcon last month, that he was saying “We recognize the importance of social.
 We want to understand that better because we understand how important that is.”